goodreasonai/nichey/docs/wiki.md

 - `delete_source_by_id(self, id) -> None`: Self explanatory
 - `delete_entity_by_slug(self, slug) -> None:`: Self explanatory
 - `add_reference(self, entity_id, source_id)`: Adds a reference betwen an entity and a source.
 If using `write_article` or `write_articles`, this guarantees that a particular source will be used when writing the article for a given entity.
+- `deduplicate_entities(self, lm: LM, max_groups=None, group_size=100) -> int`: Uses a language model to deduplicate entities based on their titles.
+Note that it works by first ordering the sources alphabetically and going `group_size` entities at a time, so it may fail if the entities are far from each other alphabetically.
+It will process at most `max_groups` times `group_size` entities.
+Returns the number of removed entities.

 ### Inspecting